Gay DJ pulls out of Singapore TEDx talk over censorship

 A spokesman from Singapore’s education ministry said it was not aware of the event and was not involved in the decision.

-Local media reported that another Singapore gay rights activist was barred from speaking last year at a TEDx talk, which is organised independently under a free license from TED.
+Local media reported that another Singapore gay rights activist was barred from speaking last year at a TEDx talk, which is organized independently under a free license from TED.

 Reporting by Beh Lih Yi @behlihyi; Editing by Katy Migiro.
 Please credit the Thomson Reuters Foundation, the charitable arm of Thomson Reuters, that covers humanitarian news, women's and LGBT+ rights, human trafficking, property rights, and climate change.
 Visit news.trust.org